Shakthi003/Document-Q-A-using-LangChain/README.md

 PDF Loader	LangChain PyPDFLoader
 Language	Python 3.11+
 ⚙️ Installation
 1️⃣ Clone the Repository
 git clone https://github.com/Shakthi003/Document-Q-A-using-LangChain.git
 cd Document-Q-A-using-LangChain

+2️⃣ Create a Virtual Environment python -m venv .venv
+.venv\Scripts\activate   # On Windows

+3️⃣ Install Requirements
+pip install -r requirements.txt

+4️⃣ Ensure Ollama is Installed

+Download and install Ollama from https://ollama.ai

+Then pull the Gemma model:

+ollama pull gemma:2b

+5️⃣ Run the Streamlit App
+streamlit run app.py

+🧠 Usage

+Upload one or more PDF files under “📄 Upload PDF(s)”.

+Click 🛠️ Process documents and (re)build index to generate embeddings.

+Enter your question in the text box — the app retrieves and answers from your documents.

+🛠️ Example Questions

+“What is the purpose of this report?”

+“Summarize the main findings.”

+“Who is mentioned in section 2?”

+🚧 Future Improvements

+Add support for DOCX, TXT, and HTML documents

+Allow switching between multiple Ollama models (Mistral, Llama3, Gemma)

+Integrate chat history and memory

+Enable streamed token responses for faster interaction

 2️⃣ Create a Virtual Environment